 Tile installation on 3x5-foot regular tub and shower walls with an 8-foot ceiling: $1,450

-If the tile installation project is in an area that has had a leak, has mold damage or has a structural integrity issue, some contractors can repair the damage to prepare it for new tiles.
+If a tile installation project is in an area that has had a leak, mold damage or a structural integrity issue, some contractors can repair the damage to prepare it for new tiles.
 The overall cost of the project will then increase to cover the added labor, materials and disposal of materials.
 According to W&B Villa Construction, it’s often necessary to repair the shower pan when retiling a shower.
 For example, improper installation of the shower liner—cutting and perforation instead of folding—can allow leaks to pass through tiles, and if the shower pan floor isn’t pitched prior to liner installation, water may not be able to drain properly if it leaks through the tiles.
 W&B Villa Construction charges $800–$1,600 for shower pan repair.

 Geographic location affects tile installation costs.
 Tile professionals in larger cities and regions with a higher cost of living typically charge higher rates for services.
 Very moist or coastal environments can be more challenging for tile installation, so costs may be higher in these regions as well.